scala/improvement-proposals/content/strict-equality-pattern-matching.md

 | Oct 7th 2024  | Add paragraph about using `unapply` instead of equals     |
 ## Summary

-This proposal aims to make the `strictEquality` feature easier to adopt by avoiding the need for a `CanEqual` instance when matching a `sealed` or `enum` type against singleton cases (e. g. `Nil` or `None`).
+This proposal aims to make the `strictEquality` feature easier to adopt by making pattern matching against singleton cases (e. g. `Nil` or `None`) work even when the relevant `sealed` or `enum` type does not (or cannot) have a `derives CanEqual` clause.

 ## Motivation

 The `strictEquality` feature is important to improve type safety.
-However due to the way that pattern matching in Scala works, it often requires `CanEqual` instances where they conceptually don't really make sense, as evidenced by the fact that in e. g.
-Haskell, an `Eq` instance is never required to perform a pattern matching.
+However due to the way that pattern matching in Scala works, it requires a `CanEqual` instance when matching against a `case object` or a singleton `enum` `case`.
+This is problematic because it means that pattern matching doesn't work in the expected way for types where a `derives CanEqual` cause is not desired.
+In languages like Haskell, an `Eq` instance is never required to perform a pattern matching.
 It also seems arbitrary that a `CanEqual` instance is required to match on types such as `Option` or `List` but not for e. g. `Either`.

 A simple example is this code: